quipucords/quipucords/.github/issue_template.md

-# Openning a new issue
+# Opening a new issue
 ___

 ## Specify type: